neooblaster/zcl_log_util/README.md

 ###### Altering the message component(s) (Mode `O`)

-This mode offer you to edit one to many component of the message.
+This mode offers you to edit one to many components of the message.

 Considering you are logging the following message ``e508(vl)`` and you have this rule in the customizing table :